 Many current security setups don’t cover bases when it comes to keeping devices safe.
 While it’s great to have access to data when you’re out and about, there are critical security issues that you need to be aware of.

-- What would happen if you or someone on your team loses their mobile phone/it’s stolen?
+- What would happen if your mobile device was lost or stolen?

 - Could the accessed data compromise other businesses as well?